simonw/datasette/docs/plugin_hooks.rst

 ``message`` - string
     A message hinting at why the request was forbidden.

-Plugins can use this to customize how Datasette responds when a 403 Forbidden error occurs - usually because a page failed a permission check, see :authentication_permissions:.
+Plugins can use this to customize how Datasette responds when a 403 Forbidden error occurs - usually because a page failed a permission check, see :ref:`authentication_permissions`.

 If a plugin hook wishes to react to the error, it should return a :ref:`Response object <internals_response>`.